finnef/lando-drupal8-test-debugging/README.md

 ```
 NB: You need to provide the path to the test file as seen in the container, not the host.
 NNB: For Functional Javascript tests you need to start the selenium server before running the test.
 Selenium requires that you have java installed on your host.
+NNNB: Sometimes testing becomes very slow.
+It can help to restart docker, or even your entire machine.
 Try and enable your debug listener in PHPStorm, setting a breakpoint in a test and running the test.
 If you cannot get this to work please leave feedback on the GitHub [project page](https://github.com/finnef/lando-drupal8-test-debugging).

 The test output files can be found in various locations under the /files directory.